crinaldi44/Hourly/README.md

 # Hourly
- Originally intended as in-class project for timesheet and payroll management, the Hourly cloud service is an API that is intended to provide calculations and machine-learning based predictions to the user on top of Create-Read-Update-Delete functionality.
+Originally intended as in-class project for timesheet and payroll management, the Hourly cloud service is an API that is intended to serve calculations and machine-learning based predictions to the user that aim to provide data that benefits cost-optimization, scheduling, and increased workload productivity of small businesses.

+The application achieves this by streamlining information that is commonly spread across 3-4 applications and combining it into one general portal.

 # Getting Started